caillotantoine/gettingstartedgdb/README.md

 If you need to trace further back, you may use `bt full`.

 ### Assembly savouring
 In case of hunger of assembly code, here we are.
-This can be usefull in case some variable are optimized out although you believe it shouldn't.
+This can be useful in case some variable are optimized out although you believe it shouldn't.

 We can use the command `disassemble`.
 If you run this command in a function (e.g. after `b fibonacci`), you will get the function disassembled as follow: